 Our fees are simple and transparent.
 We charge a tiered Assets Under Management (AUM) fee stated as a percentage.
 The tiers are structured so that the overall percentage decreases as the account size increases.
 This fee is charged quarterly and deducted from each account at the beginning of each quarter, based on the value of the account at the end of the preceding quarter.
 The fee is disclosed as a line item on the quarterly statement and collected by the custodian, so you do not have to write a check, and any fees coming out of an IRA account are being paid with pre-tax dollars, which is a nice allowance by the IRS.
-The tiers of the fee range from .65 – 1.75%, with the total annual percentage starting at 1.59% for our minimum sized account, billed at .3975% per quarter.
-Most of our clients pay about 1% annually, billed at .25% per quarter.
-Our fee covers all our services – including financial planning and ongoing support – which is often not the case for other firms either because they do not offer financial, tax, and estate planning services or because they charge an additional planning fee.
-Also, be aware that many firms will charge you a reasonable management fee but at the same time they use high cost investments which do not show up as a line item on your statement but the excess cost is deducted right out of your return before you even see it.
+The total annual percentage starts at 1.25% for our minimum sized account, billed at .3125% per quarter, but most of our clients pay about 1% annually, billed at .25% per quarter.
 We use only low cost investments like institutional share class mutual funds or very low cost ETF’s and our team of investment professionals operates as fiduciaries, never taking a financial incentive from the investments they manage.